-In panel a and b we plot k = 6.
-Comparing them with Figure 4, we see that reducing the number of clusters of one unit merges the three magnetosheath clusters, brown, orange and blue, into two, blue and orange.
-This is consistent with the fact that the magnetosheath clusters, and in particular cluster 4 (brown) and 1 (blue) with k = 7, map to quite similar plasmas.
-The more "internal" clusters (inner magnetosphere, boundary layers, lobes) are not affected.
+In panels (a) and (b), we plot k = 6.
+Comparing them with Fig. 4, we see that reducing the number of clusters of one unit merges the three magnetosheath clusters (brown, orange, and blue) into two (blue and orange).
+This is consistent with the fact that the magnetosheath clusters, and in particular clusters 4 (brown) and 1 (blue) with k = 7, map to quite similar plasmas.
+The more internal clusters (inner magnetosphere, boundary layers, and lobes) are not affected.

-Further reducing to number of clusters to k=5, instead, affects mostly the "internal" clusters.
-The boundary layer cluster disappears, and the points that mapped to it are, quite sensibly, assigned to the clusters mapping to inner magnetospheric (this is mostly the case of current sheet plasma), magnetosheath or lobe plasma (the points at the boundary between lobes and magnetosheath).
-Some inner magnetosphere points are mis-classified as magnetosheath plasma.
-With both k=6 and k=5 the solar wind cluster, that differs the most from the others, is left unaltered.
+Further reducing to number of clusters to k=5, instead, mostly affects the internal clusters.
+The boundary layer cluster disappears, and the points that mapped to it are, quite sensibly, assigned to the clusters mapping to inner magnetospheric (this is mostly the case for current sheet plasma), magnetosheath or lobe plasma (the points at the boundary between lobes and magnetosheath).
+Some inner magnetosphere points are misclassified as magnetosheath plasma.
+With both k=6 and k=5, the solar wind cluster, which differs the most from the others, is left unaltered.

-In Figure B2, we depict the pure K-means classification with k=6 (panel and b) and k=5 (panel c and d) for data points in the meridional (panel a and c) and equatorial (panel b and d) planes, to be compared with the SOM classification depicted in Figure B1.
-We do not notice any significant difference between the SOM and K-means classification for k=5; for k=6 we notice, as already with k=7, that the SOM classification reduces the mis-classification of internal magnetospheric points.
+In Fig. B2, we depict the pure k-means classification with k = 6 (panels a and b) and k = 5 (panels c and d) for data points in the meridional (panels a and c) and equatorial (panels b and d) planes to be compared with the SOM classification depicted in Fig. B1.
+We do not notice any significant difference between the SOM and k-means classification for k = 5; for k = 6, we notice, as already with k = 7, that the SOM classification reduces the misclassification of internal magnetospheric points.